Skip to Content

 These include situations such as:

-• change in the child's needs such as a child becoming disabled, ready to attend college or needing any special medical care or other similar issue
+• Change in the child's needs, such as a child becoming disabled, ready to attend college, or needing any special medical care, or any other similar issue

 When Can I Request a Child Support Modification?